DBGad/BMP-Image_Editor/README.md

 ### **Important Note**
-1. **add** two folders thier names is "tmp" and "imgs" without ""
+1. add two folders thier names is "tmp" and "imgs" without "" . put Your Images in "imgs" Folder
+	.
+Make Folder "tmp" empty

-2. **then** check your cwd (current Working directory)
+2. check your cwd (current Working directory)

-* if Your cwd in "cmake-build-debug"
+ if Your cwd in "cmake-build-debug"

     - put the folders in "cmake-build-debug" file

-* if  Your cwd is not in "cmake-build-debug"
+ if  Your cwd is not in "cmake-build-debug"

     - put the folders next to "main.cpp" file